Accuracy

 The goal is to show that for qubit numbers accessible to Pulser, the results are identical up to good precision.

-is an estimate of the error incurred in each time-step, which experimentally overestimates the error for values < 1e-8
+configuration parameter is an estimate of the error incurred in each time-step.
+Experimentally, it overestimates the error for values < 1e-8